ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 # Docs Readme Markdown File Auto-Generation

 Stencil is able to auto-generate `readme.md` files for your components.
-This can help you to maintain consistently formatted documentation for your components which lives right next to them and render in GitHub.
+This can help you to maintain consistently formatted documentation for your components which lives right next to them and renders in GitHub.

 ## Setup